 Cairn held a 10% participating interest in KG-DWN-98/2 which has now been divested to JV partner ONGC.
 Cairn no longer holds any interest in this block.

 The initial vision was to develop Ravva as a model oil and gas field in India.
 As the Ravva JV pioneered the development of the Ravva field, the focus was on minimising costs and maintaining volumes through application of innovative processes and new technology.
 Ravva has evolved into one of the lowest cost fields globally, profitable even when oil prices ranged from USD 9 to 12 per barrel.

 Since inception in 1994, Ravva has produced more than 269 mmbbls of crude and over 337 billion cubic feet of gas representing a 49% recovery rate till FY2015.

-Ravva pioneered many operational firsts in India, such as private helicopter licenses, an offshore loading point for crude sales, a helibase at S.Yanam, the US Dollar to Indian Rupee conversion of sales tax, and invoicing in dollars for a product produced in India.
-The Ravva JV worked closely with the Government to secure various approvals and develop the block in a timely manner.
+Ravva pioneered many operational firsts in India, such as private helicopter licenses, an offshore loading point for crude sales, a helibase at S.Yanam, the US Dollar to Indian Rupee conversion of sales tax, and invoicing in dollars for a product which is produced in India.
+The Ravva JV worked closely with the government to secure various approvals and develop the block in a timely manner.